kwaldenphd/code-in-context/book/09-reuse-modularity/09-functions-application.md

 But let's say we don't want to use an `input()` statement as part of the function- what if we wanted to pass specific values to the function?

-Q2A: Modify the program you built for the previous section of the lab to take specific values as inputs (rather than get inputs as part of the function).
+Q2A: Modify the program you built for the previous section to take specific values as inputs (rather than get inputs as part of the function).
 Answer to this question includes program + comments that document process and explain your code.

 Q2B: Then, create a named function and function call for this program.
 Answer to this question includes program + comments that document process and explain your code.